King's Birthday match (AFL): Match results

+Since 2015 the best player afield has been awarded the Neale Daniher Trophy.
+Names prior to 2015 refer to the player awarded three Brownlow Medal votes.

+The 2021 match was played at the Sydney Cricket Ground due to the COVID-19 pandemic and crowd restrictions imposed in Victoria.

+Neale Daniher Trophy

+In 2015, the Neale Daniher Trophy was first awarded to the best player of the match.
+It is named after former Melbourne coach Neale Daniher.

 Big Freeze at the 'G

-In 2014, former Melbourne coach for ten years (1998–2007) Neale Daniher was diagnosed with motor neuron disease (MND) and set about helping raise funds for researching the disease.
-The Big Freeze at the 'G is a Motor Neurone Disease fundraiser event at the MCG partner with the AFL's Queen's Birthday match.
-In support of the "Cure for MND Foundation", several well known football and television personalities get dunked into a giant ice pool on the ground before the start of the game.
-Such personalities usually pledge to raise $10,000 for vital MND research after being nominated, and once successful at hitting this target, they then get to pass on the challenge and nominate the next personality into the "cold seat".
+In 2014, Daniher made his motor neuron disease (MND) diagnosis public, having been initially diagnosed the year before, and set about helping raise funds for researching the disease.
+Since then, the Big Freeze at the 'G has a Motor Neuron Disease fundraiser event associated with the King's/Queen's Birthday match.
+In support of the "Cure for MND Foundation", well known football, sporting, entertainment and media personalities slide into a giant ice pool on the ground before the start of the game.
+Such personalities usually pledge to raise $10,000 for MND research after being nominated, and once successful at hitting this target, they then get to pass on the challenge and nominate the next personality into the "cold seat".
 This person in turn will raise funds and agree to "Freeze for MND" if their fundraising goal is met.
 The challenge will continue right up until the game, with each celebrity challenging the next.
-The first Big Freeze was held in 2015, and the Neale Daniher Trophy was established in the same year and awarded to the best player on the ground in the game.
+The first Big Freeze was held in 2015, and the Neale Daniher Trophy was established in the same year and awarded to the best player on the ground.